RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

     1. Define using separate forcefield XML files: omm = OpenMMTheory(xmlfiles=["charmm36.xml", "charmm36/water.xml", "./specialresidue.xml"], pdbfile="finalsystem.pdb", periodic=True)

-OpenMM_Modeller has here executed a multi-step protocol that fixes problems in the PDB-file, corrects for missing atoms, will add H-atoms according to an algorithm and takes pH into account (default pH=7.0) and finally will add a solvent box around the protein as well as ions according to a desired ion strength (here 0.1).
+OpenMM_Modeller has here executed a multi-step protocol that fixes problems in the PDB-file, corrects for missing atoms, intelligently added H-atoms according to topology and takes pH into account for titratable residues (default pH=7.0) and finally added a solvent box around the protein as well as ions according to a desired ion strength (here 0.1).
 PDB-files are created for each step and can be inspected.